GLSE Undergraduate Summer Research Project Studentships

 Graduate and Life Sciences Education, Faculty of Medicine will award 7 annual summer research project studentships per summer to support third or fourth year major and/or specialist students in our Basic Science departments and in Laboratory Medicine and Pathobiology.
 Non-University of Toronto students should have equivalent qualifications.
 This is to provide mentored research opportunities for undergraduate students who undertake in depth study in one of our life sciences programs of study.
 This award is mainly for students interested in pursuing graduate studies in the Department of Physiology at U of T offering undergraduates the opportunity to interact directly with professors, graduate students, and postdoctoral fellows.
 This research project is supplemented by the summer student research seminar series, a weekly series of talks by faculty members about their latest research.

 Each department receives (1) one studentship per summer to be awarded to a student the department selects based on excellent academic merit and interest in future graduate training.
 The award carries a value of $4,800 each.
 Physiology's quota is (1) one award.
+Each student receiving stipend support should have a minimum B+ average and supervisor must be in the Department of Physiology.

 This is an 12 full week summer program, normally between May 1 to August 31, 2018.